bsc-wdc/dislib/CONTRIBUTING.md

 How to contribute
 -----------------

-The preferred workflow for contributing to scikit-learn is to fork the [main repository](https://github.com/bsc-wdc/dislib) on GitHub, clone, and develop on a branch.
+The preferred workflow for contributing to dislib is to fork the [main repository](https://github.com/bsc-wdc/dislib) on GitHub, clone, and develop on a branch.
 Steps: